Technical & Operations Conference: Human Factors at the Speed of Change

 In this fast-paced, one-hour session, utility professionals will explore the critical cybersecurity threats facing today’s power grid and learn practical strategies to defend against them.
 Through real-world scenarios and interactive discussions, participants will gain a clear understanding of how to identify vulnerabilities, respond to incidents, and align with industry standards like NERC CIP.
 Whether you're in operations, IT, or safety, this class equips you with the tools to help safeguard your utility’s infrastructure from evolving digital threats.

-CREW LEASERS/FRONT-LINE SUPERVISORSDirectional drilling pre-plan considerations, Kevin Kolos, Ditch Witch
+CREW LEASERS/FRONT-LINE SUPERVISORSDirectional drilling pre-plan considerations, Jeff Goldsberry and Kevin Kollos, Ditch Witch

 2:00 pm Learning tracks (select one)

-MANAGERSData centers, Dave Meyer, Glencoe Light & Power and Tim Stoner, Blue Earth Light and Water
+MANAGERSData centers: Dos and don'ts, community opposition, load control, center functions, Dave Meyer, Glencoe Light & Power and Tim Stoner, Blue Earth Light and Water

-With the advent of more Data centers being built throughout the nation, many communities and utilities are questioning what the potential impacts are.
+With the advent of more data centers being built throughout the nation, many communities and utilities are questioning what the potential impacts are.
 This will be an opportunity to hear from a panel regarding their experience with adding data centers to their communities.
-Discussion will focus around utility impact, power needs, and community support or opposition.
+Discussion will focus on utility impact, power needs, and community support or opposition.

 CREW LEADERS/FRONT-LINE SUPERVISORS: GIS locating regulations, Michael Mendiola, MN Office of Pipeline Safety

-WATER/WASTEWATER: Chlorine and chemical safety: leaks, releases, responsibilities, Jim Bruender, MMUA
+WATER/WASTEWATER: Chlorine safety: leaks, responsibilities, and respiratory protection, Jim Bruender, MMUA

-Chlorine and chemical safety is a big part of the water and wastewater systems used throughout the MMUA footprint.
-Keeping your employees safe while managing these chemicals should always be in the forefront of our minds.
-This session will review safety practices that can be implemented while handling or storing and documentation and training needs required for your employees.
-We will also review recent accidental releases and how they were investigated.
+Chlorine safety is a big part of the water and wastewater systems used throughout the MMUA footprint.
+Keeping your employees safe while managing chlorine should always be in the forefront of our minds.
+This session will review safety practices that can be implemented while installing regulators including possible respiratory protection equipment to keep you safe.

 3:15 pm Learning tracks (select one)

-WATER/WASTEWATER: Learn what MnWARN can do for you when mutual aid is needed, Timothy Hewett, MnWARN Chair and Director
+WATER/WASTEWATER: Why MnWARN, Timothy Hewett, MnWARN Chair and Director

 Discussion on what MnWARN is and how it works, inventory available, and how you get their services.